 In my example I set “Do nothing” when I close the lid while plugged in because I use my laptop with external monitor:

-Add High Performance or Ultimate Performance Plan in Windows 10 Using the Powercfg Command
+Add High Performance or Ultimate Performance Plan in Windows 10 or 11 Using the Powercfg Command

 If the previous method doesn’t work for you, try this one.